kde-intro/jmeter-json-schema-assertion-plugin/README.md

   - [fixed] failure message in cases of the object flag usaging

 **v.0.4**, _14 jun 2017_
   - [added] support of passing json schema by variable and string at the parameter 'FileName'. _You can pass a path or json scheme by variable or property.
-For example you can use Variable definition panel to describe json scheme and pass it to the assertion into File Name parameter as the variable._
+For example you can use Variable definition panel to describe json schema and pass it to the assertion into File Name parameter as the variable._

 ## Roadmap